priban42/calibration_eyeinhand_ros_pkg_refactored/README.md

 End effector points to the center of the center of the sphere.
 Orientation parameter rotates end effector around axis p.

-### Camera calibration
+### Camera and calibration
-Script `camera_calibration.py` contains routine to calibrate eye-in-hand and camera calibration.
+Script `camera_robot_calibration.py` contains routine to calibrate eye-in-hand and camera calibration.
 The script is configured via `yaml` file, see [configuration](#image-capture-configuration).
-Calibration is divided into two parts, camera calibration and eye-in-hand calibration.
+Calibration is divided into three parts, camera calibration and eye-in-hand calibration and robot calibration.
 During calibration are stored results like images with detected markers, re-projection errors and images with drawn re-projected points and error vectors.
 Results of each part are stored separately.

 Durring eye-in-hand calibration is usend numerical method to estimate this transform.
 To estimate the transform from base of your robot to checker board frame we compute this transform for each image separately.
 As the eye-in-hand calibration is impossible to compute analytically, the transform from base to checker board is slightly different for each image.
 Each transform from base to checker board is stored into a `yaml` file.
 To get the final transform from base to checker board we take mean translation and rotation vectors and compose matrix.
 Function also stores two graphs showing deviation in position and rotation for each image from average vector.

+The robot calibration takes the initial camera to end-effector pose and tries to refine the defined robot model to achieve the smallest reprojection error using least-square method.

 Finally the function stores the calibration result into a `yaml` file.
 Name of this file is defined in configuration file.
 Data are stored in camera_calibration format compatible with ROS.
 This file is also compatible with [Eyeinhand Calibration Publisher](https://gitlab.ciirc.cvut.cz/chaloto3/eyeinhand_calibration_publisher).